 We still had four glorious days in Seville which is a genuinely over-the-top city of bulls and flamenco, dark-eyed beauties and white-washed alleys, a blazing sun beating down from a dark blue sky and never-ending late nights.
 It’s the place to go if you’ve fallen for the romance of Carmen, Hemingway’s Toreros, and the lure of castanets and cante hondo, and if you want to drink manzanilla in a white-washed bodega late at night, or ride through the dappled park in a horse and carriage.
 Seville is Spain’s party town and I love it.
 I was seduced by its magic a long time ago and have never recovered.

-We spent all our time wandering the old streets of Santa Cruz, but we also managed to spend one afternoon at the Plaza de España, one of Seville’s show-offy bits, built for the Ibero-American Exhibition of 1929 (Expo 29) and located in Maria Louisa Park.
+We spent most of our time wandering the old streets of Santa Cruz, but we also managed to spend one afternoon at the Plaza de España, one of Seville’s show-offy bits, built for the Ibero-American Exhibition of 1929 (Expo 29) and located in Maria Luisa Park.
 The following photographs were all taken 3-5 years ago.

-The Plaza de España is a lavish Renaissance/neo-Moorish semi-circular brick building with a tower at either end (now major landmarks as they are tall enough to be visible throughout the city), and it is said to be the size of five football pitches.
-In front of the building, following the curve of its façade, runs a 515-metre canal and visitors can hire boats in which to gently row around the moat, a real pleasure when the heat is intense.
+The Plaza de España is a lavish Renaissance/neo-Moorish semi-circular brick building with a tower at either end, major landmarks as they are tall enough to be visible throughout the city, and it is said to be the size of five football pitches.
+In front of the building, following the curve of its façade, runs a 515-metre canal forming a moat on which hired boats can be gently rowed, a real pleasure when the heat is intense.

 Their supports are made of brightly painted ceramic tiles, which add an extra zing to the architecture, and in the centre of it all is the Plaza itself.

 On top of the ground level portico there is a first-floor balustrade with balconies stretching along its length.
-Along the wall by the canal are 48 alcoves with tiled benches, one for each province of Spain, and each with a relevant tableau and map designed on colourful azulejos (painted ceramic tiles).
+Along the wall by the canal are 48 alcoves with tiled benches, one for each province of Spain, each with a relevant tableau and map designed on colourful azulejos, the painted ceramic tiles so popular in this part of Andalucia.

-The architect of this amazing edifice which swings around the plaza in a large semi-circle was Anibal Gonzalez who designed the Plaza to wow the Expo’s visitors from around Spain and Latin America, and in order to showcase Seville’s talents in industry and crafts.
-Only this semi-circular pavilion remains from the Expo ’29, the others are now used as museums: the Pabellon de Bellas Artes is now the Archaeological Museum, and the Pabellon Mudejar now houses the Museo de Artes y Costumbres Populares.
+The architect of this amazing building which swings around the plaza in a large semi-circle was Anibal Gonzalez who designed the Plaza to wow the Expo’s visitors and in order to showcase Seville’s talents in industry and crafts.
+Only this semi-circular pavilion remains from Expo ’29, the others are now used as museums: the Pabellon de Bellas Artes is now the Archaeological Museum, and the Pabellon Mudejar now houses the Museo de Artes y Costumbres Populares.

 For me, the best way to approach the Plaza de España is by horse and carriage.
 Touristy, I know, but a ride through Maria Louisa Park to this lavish display of Spanishness, is very Sevillana and highly recommended.
 Pick a carriage up near the Cathedral, or the bull-ring, and fix your price.
 It’s not too expensive (a 75 minute trip around the main sights of the city will only cost you €40 so you could do that and get off at the Plaza España: if there are two or three of you that makes it very reasonable).